-According to an American Medical Assosication (AMA) analysis of Medicare Trustees data, Medicare physician payment has been reduced 26% adjusted for inflation from 2001-2023.
+According to an AMA analysis of Medicare Trustees data, Medicare physician payment has been reduced 26% adjusted for inflation from 2001-2023.
 The Medicare physician payment system lacks an adequate annual physician payment update, unlike those that apply to other Medicare provider payments.
 A continuing statutory freeze in annual Medicare physician payments is scheduled to last until 2026, when updates resume at a rate of 0.25% per year indefinitely, well below inflation rates.

-Findings of a Journal of the American Medical Association Health Forum study conducted in May 2021, indicate that it costs approximately \$12,811 and more than 200 hours per physician per year to comply with the MIPS system and, to date, there have been very limited options for physicians to move towards value-based Medicare Advanced Alternative Payment Models (APM).
+Findings of a JAMA Health Forum study conducted in May 2021, indicate that it costs approximately \$12,811 and more than 200 hours per physician per year to comply with the MIPS system and, to date, there have been very limited options for physicians to move towards value-based Medicare Advanced Alternative Payment Models (APM).
 The discrepancy between what it costs to run a physician practice and actual payment combined with the administrative and financial burden of participating in Medicare is incentivizing market consolidation and driving physicians out of rural and underserved areas.

 In addition to being asked to do more with fewer resources each year, physicians continue to face significant clinical and financial disruptions during the COVID-19 pandemic.
 In 2020, according to an AMA study, there was a \$13.9 billion decrease (equating to a 14% reduction) in Medicare physician fee schedule spending as patients delayed treatments.
-Studies suggest that one in five physicians are considering leaving their current practice within two years due to various leading factors such as burnout, stress, and workload.
+Studies suggest that one in five physicians are considering leaving their current practice within two years due to various leading factors such as burnout, stress, workload.

-MONDAY MORNING GROUP OF WESTERN RIVERSIDE COUNTY ANNUAL ADVOCACY TRIP - WASHINGTON, DC APRIL 7 - 10, 2025
+MONDAY MORNING GROUP OF WESTERN RIVERSIDE COUNTY ANNUAL ADVOCACY TRIP - WASHINGTON, DC April 9 - 11, 2024